SylvainHeurtier/FornaX_Transformer/README.md

 ## **Overview**

-This project implements a Transformer-based neural network to analyze astronomical catalogs and detect galaxy clusters (AMAS) and Active Galactic Nuclei (AGN) from X-ray source data (Xamin).
+This project implements a Transformer-based neural network to analyze astronomical catalogs and detect galaxy clusters and Active Galactic Nuclei (AGN) from X-ray source data (Xamin).
 The system processes spatial data by creating contextual windows around sources, applying data augmentation techniques, and transforming the data into tokenized sequences suitable for Transformer models.

 ## **Project Structure**